hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

         }
       ]
     },
-    // This Policy branch is used by users with the RootAuthority roles.
+    // This Policy branch is used by users with the Standard Registry roles.
     //Starting with the ContainerBlock.
     {
-      "tag": "root_authority_header",
+      "tag": "standard_registry_header",
       "defaultActive": true,
       "permissions": [
         "OWNER"